The Poisson Distribution

 The situations to which Poisson distributions apply are diverse, and it is not always easy to see at first glance that they are specimens of one underlying type.
 We give here examples of three common types of Poisson problem.
 These sample problems will be repeated on the Practice page, along with other problems of the same general type.

-Keep in mind that all we have to work with are (1) a rate of occurrence, r, which may be any number; (2) a window of observation; a timespan or a space within which occurrences are observed, and (3) the number of times the observation, as seen through that given window, is repeated.
+Keep in mind that all we have to work with are (1) a rate of occurrence, r, which may be any number; (2) a window of observation; a timespan or a space within which occurrences are observed, and (3) the number of times the event, as seen through that given window, is repeated.

 It has been observed that the average number of traffic accidents on the Hollywood Freeway between 7 and 8 PM on Wednesday mornings is 1 per hour.
 What is the chance that there will be 2 accidents on the Freeway, on some specified Wednesday morning?